UniEmo: Unifying Emotional Understanding and Generation with Learnable Expert Queries: METHODOLOGY

-\textbf{Multi-stage Expert Queries.} Instead of directly feeding the tokens into the forward pass to infer abstract emotions, we introduce two sets of learnable expert queries that decompose this process into a hierarchical visual chain.
-As shown in Fig.~\ref{fig:overall_method}, the two expert queries, denoted as \(Q_{m}^{\text{Scene}}\) and \(Q_{m}^{\text{Object}}\), are a series of learnable tokens designed to extract scene-level and object-level features, respectively.
-We divide the \(N\)-layer Transformer architecture into three hierarchical stages: layers 1 to \(L_1\), \(L_1+1\) to \(L_2\), and \(L_2+1\) to \(N\).
 Beginning with the first layer, we initially concatenate the \(T_{0}^{\text{Cls}}\), \(T_{0}^{\text{Patch}}\) and \(Q_{0}^{\text{Scene}}\), and then pass them through the encoder layers from 1 to \(L_1\), represented as: where \( \mathrm{E}_{1:L_1} \) denotes the Transformer encoder block from layer 1 to \( L_1 \), \( \left[\cdot, \cdot \right] \) represents concatenation operation along the sequence dimension.
 The previous steps established an initial correlation between the expert query and image tokens.
 To strengthen this interaction, we introduce an Interactive Block, which facilitates the extraction of more detailed scene features from the image tokens.
 Specifically, this block functions as a compact transformer-style network with two layers, each comprising a multi-head attention mechanism, represented as \( {A} \), followed by a feed-forward network, denoted as \( {F} \).
 We input \(Q_{L_1}^{\text{Scene}}\) and \(T_{L_1}^{\text{Patch}}\) into the Interactive Block, with the computation process defined as:

 Subsequently, we enhance the original \(Q_{L_1}^{\text{Scene}}\) using the refined \( \tilde{Q}_{L_1}^{\text{Scene}} \), which is derived from the output of the Interactive Block, following the procedure outlined below: